-Congratulations to the Girl Scouts from Troop 50502 that were recently recognized by the Girl Scouts Silver Award for their fantastic work taking on the Bartlett Arboretum Butterfly Garden Project.
+Congratulations to the Girl Scouts from Troop 50502 that were recently recognized with the Girl Scouts Silver Award for their fantastic work taking on the Bartlett Arboretum Butterfly Garden Project.

 MORE Details on the Project:

-The girls started the project on May 31st and finished on September 24th.
-To receive this prestigious Girl Scout award they had to identify an issue that the cared about, build a team of members, pick a project and then put a plan in place to get it done.
+The girls started the project on May 3 and finished on September 24.
+To receive this prestigious Girl Scout award they had to identify an issue that they cared about, build a team of members, pick a project, and then put a plan in place to get it done.

 When they first started working in the Garden, it was very overgrown and neglected.
 All of the plants were overcrowded, and there were many weeds and wineberry canes starting to grow.
 Together with Peter Russell, they worked hard to clear pathways, weed, and mulch the garden.
 They also took on different leadership roles to get the project done.